codeswapping/Jump-Master/README.md

 # Jump-Master
-Jumping platform game with spring like physics for jump
+Jumping on platform game with spring like physics for jump

 # Intro